Margin money percentage is the money that a home loan borrower needs to pool with the bank’s disbursement while making a payment to the developer.

 |Stage 6||5 Lakhs|

 The bank home loan of Rs.
-30 Lakhs from bank with the condition that you will pay remaining 15 lakhs from your own sources.
+30 Lakhs from the bank with the condition that you will pay the remaining 15 lakhs from your own sources.

-Nobody from bank sales team will ever tell you the fact that you also need to make payments of your portion i.e. margin money or margin percentage as and when bank makes a payment to builder.
+Nobody from the bank sales team will ever tell you the fact that you also need to make payments of your portion i.e. margin money or margin percentage as and when a bank makes a payment to the builder.

 Banks will never pay more than their margin percentage in the total value of the property at any given point in the construction stage.

-This is a way of maintaining the risk ratio and to avoid overexposure of bank in making payments to the builder.
+This is a way of maintaining the risk ratio and avoiding overexposure of the bank in making payments to the builder.

-In our example, your margin percentage is 40% and bank will contribute rest 60%.
-This means that whenever bank will disburse an amount to developer, it will always maintain this percentage and will never let its own portion grow more than 60%.
+In our example, your margin percentage is 40% and the bank will contribute the rest of 60%.
+This means that whenever a bank will disburse an amount to the developer, it will always maintain this percentage and will never let its own portion grow more than 60%.

-So, when you actually go to bank demanding to pay the ‘Construction stage 2’ payment i.e. Rs.
-10 Lakhs, bank will evaluate the situation as follows:
+So, when you actually go to the bank demanding to pay the ‘Construction stage 2’ payment i.e. Rs.
+10 Lakhs, the bank will evaluate the situation as follows: